 Also a baritone, Allen Shearer performs vocal music old and new, including his own, and has made several commercial recordings.
-He is artistic codirector of Composers, Inc.. and founding codirector of the new music festival Sonic Harvest.
-He holds a Ph.D. in music from the University of California at Berkeley and diplomas in concert singing and opera from the Akademie Mozarteum in Salzburg, Austria.
+He was artistic co-director of Composers, Inc.. and founding co-director of the new music festival Sonic Harvest.
+He holds a PhD in music from the University of California at Berkeley and diplomas in concert singing and opera from the Akademie Mozarteum in Salzburg, Austria.
+He taught in Special Programs (voice) at the University of California at Berkeley until his retirement in 2019.

-Allen Shearer is a teacher in Special Programs (voice) at the University of California at Berkeley.
-He is a member of New Music USA and the American Composers Forum, an emeritus member of the National Association of Teachers of Singing, and an affiliate of Broadcast Music, Inc.
+Allen Shearer is a member of New Music USA and the American Composers Forum, an affiliate of Broadcast Music, Inc., and an emeritus member of the National Association of Teachers of Singing.